BAKFR/junk-code/python-executable-package/README.md

 # Template for an executable python package

-It allow the package to be executed by any og these solutions:
+It allows the package to be executed by any of these solutions:

 ```sh
 python -m my_package